celery/celery/docs/introduction.rst

     * All tasks has a Universaly Unique Identifier (UUID), which is the task id, used for querying task status and return values.

-    * Supports tasksets, which is a task consisting of several subtasks.
+    * Supports *tasksets*, which is a task consisting of several subtasks.
-      You can find out if all, or how many of the subtasks have been executed, excellent for progress bar like functionality.
+      You can find out how many, or if all of the subtasks has been executed.
+      Excellent for progress-bar like functionality.

     * Has a ``map`` like function that uses tasks, called ``dmap``.

-    * However, you rarely want to wait for these results in a web-environment, you'd rather want to use Ajax to poll the task status, which is available from a URL like ``celery/<task_id>/status/``.
-This view returns a JSON-serialized data structure containing the task status, return value if completed, or exception on failure.
+    * However, you rarely want to wait for these results in a web-environment.
+      You'd rather want to use Ajax to poll the task status, which is available from a URL like ``celery/<task_id>/status/``.
+This view returns a JSON-serialized data structure containing the task status, and the return value if completed, or exception on failure.

 API Reference Documentation
 ---------------------------